I’m going to let you in on a little secret.

 So one particularly creative broker came up with an idea.

 She created a contest that encouraged agents to visit her houses more than once.
-All they had to do was visit a listed house sometime within a two-week contest period.
+Instead of coming to an open house, all they had to do was visit a listed house sometime within a two-week contest period.
 While there, they dropped off their card with the date written on the back, showing when they’d been there.

 She collected all the cards, and at the end of two weeks, held a drawing.
 The winner got a $200 cash prize.